hyperflow-wms/hyperflow-terraform-ecs/README.md

    hyperflow_worker_container = "krysp89/hyperflow-worker:latest"

-   Those parameters could be edited in variable.tf file or passed with –var option from command lin.
+   Those parameters could be edited in variable.tf file or passed with –var option from command line.

    For safety reasons ACCESS_KEY and SECRET_ACCESS_KEY should be passed from command line.